scotte/stash/README.md

 * TARGET=~ - This is the target directory for stow.
 * HOST=$(hostname -s) - The name of the branch for the local host.

-## Commands
+## Running stash

-Stash current has two commands:
+When run, stash will:

-* init - This will create a branch in $STASH/$PACKAGE for the local host, and then stow all the files into $TARGET.
+* Create a branch in $STASH/$PACKAGE for the local host, if necessary.
-* update - Use this to commit local updates to configuration files, and rebase the local branch onto any changes in "master".
-This will also stow files to pick up any changes in "master".
+* Commit local updates to configuration files if there are local changes.
+* Rebase the local branch onto any changes in "master".
+* Run stow set up symbolic links.

 ## Example